-- i.
-Copy of MoA and AoA; - ii.
-Resolution passed by promoter body corporates approving incorporation of subsidiary company - iii.
-In case the proposed name is similar to any existing/parent company, no-objection in form of resolution passed by such existing/parent company; - iv.
-Declarations by first directors & subscribers; - v.
-Proof of identity and residential address of the subscribers; - vi.
-Disclosure of interest in other entities by the first Directors in prescribed form; - vii.
-Declaration by representative of corporate promoters; - viii.
-Undertaking on non-holding of PAN23 - ix.
-If the subscriber does not have a DIN, identity and address proof of subscribers including those of the witness; - Where the directors (including subscriber cum director, not exceeding 3 (three) in no's) do not have a DIN, identity and address proof of such director [including VISA copy (if any)]; - xi.
-Proof of office address and utility bill of the registered office of the company, including NOC from owner of the premises as required.
-Also in case of leased premises or the rented premises the authorization from the owner and authorized occupant of the premises along with proof of ownership or occupancy authorization is required to be submitted; - xii.
-If the proposed name require approval of the central government or is based on the registered trademark the copy of approval received from the central government or from the owner of the trademark (including certificate of trademark) respectively; and - xiii.
-Copy of any specific/in-principle approval obtained from any sectoral regulator.
+- a.
+Copy of MoA and AoA; - b.
+Resolution passed by promoter body corporates approving incorporation of subsidiary company;

-H. Does the "ease of doing business in India" also allow to apply for obtaining tax registration number (PAN and TAN) at the time of filing for incorporation of a company?
+- In case the proposed name is similar to any existing/parent company, NoC in form of resolution passed by such existing/parent company; - d.
+Declarations by first directors & subscribers; - e.
+Proof of identity and residential address of the subscribers; - f.
+Disclosure of interest in other entities by the first directors in prescribed form; - g.
+Declaration by representative of corporate promoters; - h.
+Undertaking on non-holding of PAN20 - If the subscriber does not have a DIN, identity and address proof of subscribers including those of the witness; - j.
+Where the directors [including subscriber cum director, not exceeding 3 (three) in no's] do not have a DIN, identity and address proof of such director [including VISA copy (if any)]; - k.
+Proof of office address and utility bill of the registered office of the company (not older than 2 months), including NoC from owner of the premises as required.
+Also in case of leased premises or the rented premises the authorization from the owner and authorized occupant of the premises along with proof of ownership or occupancy authorization is required to be submitted; - If the proposed name requires approval of the central government or is based on the registered trademark the copy of approval received from the central government or from the owner of the trademark (including certificate of trademark) respectively; and - m.
+Copy of any specific/in-principle approval obtained from any sectoral regulator. - I. Does the "ease of doing business in India" also allow to apply for obtaining tax registration number (PAN, TAN and GST) at the time of filing for incorporation of a company?

-Yes, as a part of scheme of ease of doing business in India, the company can simultaneously obtain registration of PAN and TAN at the time of the filing of the application for incorporation of the company under e-form SPICe.
+Yes, as a part of scheme of ease of doing business in India, the company can simultaneously obtain registration of PAN, TAN and GST (if so applied for) at the time of the filing of the application for incorporation of the company under e-form SPICe+.
 This reduces the time limit for starting business post incorporation of the company by 15-20 days.